 Delirium can cause symptoms that also appear in other medical conditions, such as dementia and psychosis.
 Healthcare professionals have to rule out these other conditions before they can diagnose and treat delirium.

 Similar to delirium, dementia commonly affects older adults.
-According to the National Institute on Aging, approximately 50% of people aged 85 years or older may have some form of dementia.
+According to the

 Dementia has numerous possible causes, which can include: